 Eastern Bluebirds with Fledglings at Oxtongue Lake

-My dad, who lives at Oxtongue Lake in Ontario, had been trying for 15 years to woo a pair of Eastern Bluebirds (Sialia sialis) to nest on his property.
+My dad, had been trying for 15 years to woo a pair of Eastern Bluebirds (Sialia sialis) to nest on his property at Oxtongue Lake in Ontario.
 Not since the year 2000 had he even seen Eastern Bluebirds in the area.
-You can imagine how excited he was this May when a pair showed up and demonstrated interest in one of his homemade nest boxes.
+You can imagine how excited he was when a pair showed up in May 2015, and demonstrated interest in one of his homemade nest boxes.

 My dad, having been in poor health all winter, was housebound for months on end.
 What kept him going was the view of Oxtongue Lake from his front window, watching the daily activity at his bird feeders, anticipating nightly visits from the local Red Fox, and keeping a sharp eye on the various birdhouses around his property, all strategically placed for his viewing pleasure.

 Every time I spoke to my dad on the telephone, he would relate the latest information about the pair of nesting Eastern Bluebirds.
 For close to two weeks, if his memory serves him correctly, the Bluebirds worked diligently to build an appropriate nest in the birdhouse.
 That sounds about right since a female Bluebird usually takes about 10 days to construct a suitable nest.